 Step 2.
-Find and preview lost RAID drive files.
+Find and preview lost RAID files

-Double-click to check and preview the found files, select these files and click "Recover" to save them.
-Browse to save these files to another secure location, click "OK" to confirm.
+Select the wanted files and click "Recover".
+Browse to save these files to another secure location.

 Try to avoid two drives dying at once.
 As soon as one drive shows an amber light, stop writing new data or forcing RAID 5 array back online right away.
 For RAID 5 recovery under two failed hard drives, the EaseUS RAID recovery solution is the most time-saving and results-enhancing choice for quick and complete data recovery.